- As low as $287/Night

 - Approximately 3100 square feet

-Savor the ample living space with two inviting living rooms, ideal for relaxation and entertainment.
-Step outside to a impressive back deck with ample seating and an outdoor dining area, ideal for appreciating meals al fresco while taking in the beautiful river vistas.
+Appreciate the ample living space with two inviting living rooms, ideal for relaxation and entertainment.
+Step outside to a striking back deck with ample seating and an outdoor dining area, ideal for appreciating meals al fresco while taking in the beautiful river vistas.
 The fenced-in yard, with a brand-new tall fence, is ideal for dogs to play safely.
 Guests also have access to a garage, a kayak, and two bicycles for added enjoyment.
 There is also a propane grille on the back deck for guest use.

 About New Bern, North Carolina:

 New Bern, North Carolina, is a historic riverfront city located where the Neuse and Trent Rivers meet.
-Known for its striking downtown, rich history, and spectacular beauty, New Bern offers a enchanting blend of Southern hospitality and cultural attractions.
-Founded in 1710, New Bern is the second oldest town in North Carolina and is filled with elegantly preserved homes, gardens, and landmarks that reflect its colonial and antebellum past.
+Known for its striking downtown, rich history, and breathtaking beauty, New Bern offers a enchanting blend of Southern hospitality and cultural attractions.
+Founded in 1710, New Bern is the second oldest town in North Carolina and is filled with attractively preserved homes, gardens, and landmarks that reflect its colonial and antebellum past.

 Things to Do Around Town:

 Exploring New Bern's Historic District is a must, where you can walk through streets lined with historic homes, visit the Tryon Palace, and discover the stories of the city's past.
-Tryon Palace, a reconstructed colonial governor's mansion, offers guided tours, interactive exhibits, and stunning gardens.
+Tryon Palace, a reconstructed colonial governor's mansion, offers guided tours, interactive exhibits, and gorgeous gardens.
 Nearby, the North Carolina History Center provides a deeper look into the state's past through innovative exhibits and engaging programs.

 Downtown New Bern is bustling with boutique stores, art galleries, and a variety of dining options that cater to every taste.
 The waterfront offers handsome vistas, ideal for a leisurely walk or a boat tour on the rivers.
-You can also visit the Birthplace of Pepsi Cola, where you can appreciate a cold soda in the same location where the drink was first created.
+You can also visit the Birthplace of Pepsi Cola, where you can savor a cold soda in the same location where the drink was first created.

-For outdoor enthusiasts, Union Point Park and Lawson Creek Park provide great spots for picnicking, fishing, and enjoying the breathtaking riverside vistas.
+For outdoor enthusiasts, Union Point Park and Lawson Creek Park provide great spots for picnicking, fishing, and enjoying the spectacular riverside vistas.
 The Croatan National Forest, just a short drive away, offers hiking, camping, and bird-watching opportunities amidst diverse ecosystems.

 New Bern is also a cultural hub, hosting various festivals and events throughout the year, including the trendy MumFest in the fall.
-Whether you're interested in history, outdoor activities, or simply enjoying the appealing ambiance of a coastal Carolina town, New Bern offers something for everybody.
+Whether you're interested in history, outdoor activities, or simply enjoying the stunning ambiance of a coastal Carolina town, New Bern offers something for everybody.

 About the Area